cristian-5/Spin/Conventions/ReadMe.md

 Function identifiers should be camelCased and Objects TitleCased.

 Includes should be divided in System, Local and Grouped;
-in this order, divided by one empty line:
+in this order, separated by one empty line:

 ``` cpp
 #include <iostream>